-I joined the Open University as a Lecturer in Criminology and Social Policy in 2015, having previously undertaken my PhD within the Department of Social Policy and Criminology here.
+I joined The Open University as a Lecturer in Criminology and Social Policy in 2015, having previously undertaken my PhD within the Department of Social Policy and Criminology here.
 I have previously taught as an associate lecturer at the University of Northampton and have also spent time working with third sector organisations in the field.

-I currently supervise one PhD student:
+I currently supervise five PhD students:

 Stephen Akpabio-Klementowski (2015-present, part time), co-supervised with Dr Deb Drake.
 Provisional Title: Can Punishment and Rehabilitation Co-exist?
 Investigating the Conditions that Support Prison Learners Seeking Further and Higher Education Qualifications.
 Stephen has spoken about some of his experiences in the BBC Ideas film, I went from Prisoner to PhD.

 My teaching at previous institutions has included modules about social research methods, criminological theory, crime and the media, inequalities and poverty, and an introductory module to social policy.